WebOfTrustInfo/rwot7-toronto/draft-documents/A_DID_for_everything.md

 ## Conclusion

 Imagine a world where this proposed technology has been deployed and globally adopted.
 Let us paint a picture for how this might be achieved.
-Imagine that this approach becomes part of a decentralized identity solution, driven by a robust and active developer community.
-The vision is to generate technologies that would be integrated into applications that are used in e-commerce, social interaction, banking, healthcare, and so on.
-Now imagine that mobile telephony companies agree to embed the technology into the operating systems for all smartphones, and the dominant social network providers agree to use proof of personhood in their algorithms for determining which content to propel.
+Imagine that this approach becomes part of a decentralized identity solution for every entity, driven by a robust and active developer community.
+The vision is to generate technologies that would be integrated into applications that are used in IoT, e-commerce, social interaction, banking, healthcare, and so on.
+Now imagine that mobile telephony companies agree to embed the technology into the operating systems for all smartphones, and the dominant social network providers agree to use DIDs and DADs and proofs about the entities controlling these DIDs and DADs in their algorithms for determining which content to propel.

 This would mean the end of phishing.
 The end of fake news.
 This is the beginning of new era for society, built on an interconnecting web of trust.
 A world in which we know what impacts we are having.
 The emergent property of this new data fabric is Knowing.